 The Terrorism and Special Jurisdictions Program (TSJP), in the Office for Victim Assistance (OVA) of the Federal Bureau of Investigation (FBI), manages the FBI’s operational victim assistance response to terrorist attacks outside the United States, criminal transportation disasters, and other mass casualty crimes.
 The TSJP consists of a highly specialized team of clinical and medical social workers, a forensic/mortuary affairs family liaison, and an operational psychologist with expertise in hostage victim recovery and reintegration.
 The Victim Assistance Rapid Deployment Team, consisting of experienced and skilled FBI victim specialists from across the country, is used to expand the capacity to support victims and operations in the aftermath of a terrorist or other mass casualty crime.
 Visit the FBI’s Office for Victim Assistance (OVA) Web page for more information about the Federal and Special Jurisdictions Program.

-In the aftermath of an act of terrorism that results in deaths or injuries, the Office of Justice for Victims of Overseas Terrorism is responsible for ensuring that—
+In the aftermath of an act of terrorism that results in deaths or injuries, the Office of Justice for Victims of Overseas Terrorism (OVT) is responsible for ensuring that—

 Victims of terrorism are entitled to the same rights and services from the Department of Justice that are afforded to victims of federal crimes occurring in the United States.
 These rights include—

 If you or a family member has been a victim of a terrorist attack occurring outside the United States and have questions about the criminal justice process, contact OVT at 202–532–4100.